Heart Block

 Steps you can take to keep your heart and body as healthy as possible include:

-• Lead a heart-healthy lifestyle, which includes eating a heart healthy diet, exercising regularly, getting an adequate amount of sleep each night, reducing stress, limiting alcohol and stopping smoking and use of illicit drugs.
+• Lead a heart-healthy lifestyle.
+This includes eating heart-healthy foods, getting regular physical activity, getting enough sleep each night, reducing stress, limiting alcohol and avoiding smoking and recreational drugs.

-• Talk with your healthcare provider about reviewing medications and other supplements you are taking to determine if any change the normal levels of potassium, calcium and magnesium – substances in your body that play a role with your heart’s electrical system.
+• Talk with your provider about medications and other supplements you take.
+They can review what you’re taking to find out if any of them change the normal levels of certain substances in your body.
+(Potassium, calcium and magnesium play a role with your heart’s electrical system.)
 Your provider can change your medication to a different drug class if needed.

 Outlook / Prognosis

-If you have first-degree heart block, ask your cardiologist or electrophysiologist what – if any – changes you need to make to your lifestyle or medications.
-This type of heart block does not usually get in the way of your normal activities.
+If you have first-degree heart block, ask your cardiologist or electrophysiologist what — if any — changes you need to make to your lifestyle or medications.
+This type of heart block doesn’t usually get in the way of your normal activities.

 Living With